Design Pattern: Chain of Responsibility Pattern in Java

 Example #1: Caching Data

 Let’s take the example of caching data.
 We want to cache “CSS” or “JavaScript” in some CDN.
-If data is not for “CSS” or “JavaScript” then we want to store it in either Redis(for data less than 1024 characters) or in Disk.
+If data is not “CSS” or “JavaScript” then we want to store it in either Redis(for data less than 1024 characters) or in Disk.

 General Class for Data [not related to the pattern implementation]